Laura Henschel-Rosenfeld: Life after Gottlieb

 Henschel-Rosenfeld had four daughters: the eldest perished in the Holocaust, one died at a young age, and the other two survived.
 Her eldest daughter, Margarete Steiner-Henschel, was murdered on 31 August 1944 in Auschwitz.

-While Henschel-Rosenfeld ran the busy Berlin household, she also continued to read and study.
+While Rosenfeld ran the busy Berlin household, she also continued to read and study.
 After her husband died in 1909, and her children had left home, she dedicated her life to education and social work.
 She worked in an orphanage for children of criminals and as a social worker among the needy segments of the population, and she established a communal home near Berlin which stressed harmony and equality amongst its residents.

 She later founded "The House of the Order of the Free Spirit", calling it a "school for human education" and attracting many followers who knew her as "Mother Henschel".
 She was also active with feminism and human rights movements outside of Germany.